 We encourage students to try to finish the program in 5 years when that's a viable option, but we know that a sixth year is often needed in our discipline.
 Please discuss with your supervisor and the graduate chair ASAP once you know you will likely need a sixth year, to consider possible sources of funding.

 Internal sources of 6th year funding include the Dissertation Completion Fellowships (for those who will finish in the academic year following the one in which they apply).
+Dissertation Research Fellowships (for those in early and intermediate stages of the dissertation.
 These awards are typically announced in January.
 Departmental nominations are due to the Grad Division in mid-February, with applicants' materials due to the Graduate Chair ten days prior to that.

 If other funding sources are not available, we try whenever possible to fund a 6th year through the Comparative Literature Program itself, by giving students a Fellowship Credit from the bank.
 Please discuss with the Graduate Chair to see if this is an option for you.